disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 ## Using the DSI

-Having a DynamicSchemaIndex, we can iterate over all the services available to it:
+Having a `DynamicSchemaIndex`, we can iterate over all the services available to it:

 ```scala mdoc
 dsi.allServices.map(_.service.id)